M50 motorway (Ireland): Junctions

 There is no Junction 8, the junction number having been reserved for a potential extension of the M7 motorway from Lucan/Clondalkin to Naas.
-This is unlikely to be built given that the N7 Naas Road has been upgraded to dual three lane with at grade junctions converted to grade-separated interchanges or left-in, left-out (LILOs) junctions.
-However, it is an objective of South Dublin County Council to construct a new junction and use to it provide local access to the Cloverhill area of Palmerstown.
+This is unlikely to be built given that the N7 Naas Road has been upgraded to dual three-lane with at-grade junctions converted to grade-separated interchanges or left-in, left-out (LILOs) junctions.
+However, it is an objective of South Dublin County Council to construct a new junction and use it to provide local access to the Cloverhill area of Palmerstown.
 This is also very unlikely to happen as the NRA have stated they are against the provision of new interchanges on the existing M50 as they are seen to contribute to traffic congestion on the route and undermine its function as a motorway.

 Future plans

 Completion of Dublin's ring road by the building of an Eastern Bypass of the city has been proposed.
 This plan is controversial, as it would require a tunnel across Sandymount Strand to or possibly through Booterstown marsh bird sanctuary.
 A motorway reservation from Sandyford to Booterstown was included in the Dún Laoghaire–Rathdown Development Plan, with space allowed for an interchange where it crosses the N11.
 The Dublin Port Tunnel, which opened on 20 December 2006, would form the northern half of the Eastern bypass.
 This project was cancelled in 2009.

 Another outer orbital road has been proposed for the Dublin region.
 It will, if approved, run approximately from Drogheda via Navan, Trim and Kilcock towards Naas.